bettblake08/Fast-Food-Fast/documentation.md

 ### Sign Up [POST /auth/signup]
 This endpoint is used to register a new user to the platform.
 This user can be a customer or an admin, specified by the role id in the role field.
+For a user to sign up, the request body should contain:

+    +   username:   It should of string type and less than or equal to 30
+    +   email:      It should be a valid email address and less than or equal to 30
+    +   password:   It should contain at least 1 upper case, 1 lowercase, 1 digit and 1 special character [@$#.].
+Password length should be 8-16                  characters
+    +   role:       It should be either 1 (customer) or 2 (administrator)

+Specifying the role enables the platform to know what type of account is being created.

     +   Request